 The most annoying thing about Dragon Power is that as you're playing, your health constantly decreases.
 You'd think that if Bandai wanted to make the game impossibly difficult, they'd have at least come up with a more creative way of doing it.
 Snowboarding ninjas, anyone?
 Or how about some pirate ghosts?

-Enemies: In the proud tradition of marvelously screwed-up NES games, Dragon Power's enemies include dogs with hands sticking out of their heads, flying cats, and a crazy bitch on a hovercraft.
+Enemies: In the proud tradition of marvelously screwed-up NES games, Dragon Power's enemies include dogs with hands sticking out of their heads, flying cats, and a crazy lady on a hovercraft.
 Sometimes when the enemies die, they drop bombs that explode and turn into food, and if you need me to tell you how awesome that is, you shouldn't be reading this site.

 Goku punches evil in the balls!